ksaiogl/HDFC_Assaignment/README.md

     ]
 }

-indexes created:
+Indexes Created:

--db.client.createIndex({"userId" : 1},{unique:1}) - to ensure userId is unique and makes queries faster which are finding by UserId
+- db.client.createIndex({"userId" : 1},{unique:1}) - to ensure userId is unique and makes queries faster which are finding by UserId

--db.client.createIndex({"userName" : 1,"password":1}) - Compound Index - will be used in login Api to match username and password
+- db.client.createIndex({"userName" : 1,"password":1}) - Compound Index - will be used in login Api to match username and password

 counters - Have another collection called counters - to store the userId counter,everytime  new user is registered the counter is incremented and assaigned as userId.